Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 Before testing anything, from your proposed solution or just an experiment, make a prediction.
 What do you think will happen?

-Making a prediction forces you to take a stand.
-That stand gives you something tangible— a statement that was either correct or incorrect— to work with.
+Making a prediction forces you to take a stand on the bug.
+That stand gives you something real— a predication that was either right or wrong— to consider.

 When you learn something that you know is true, write it down.

-Something dangerous when debugging is backsliding.
-You’re zeroing in on the bug in the frontend, you lose focus or bring in a pair who isn’t up to speed, and suddenly you’re asking “maybe this is a database issue?”
+Something that can kill a debugging session is backsliding.
+You’re zeroing in on the bug in the frontend, you lose focus, or bring in an observer who isn’t up to speed, and suddenly you’re asking “could this be a database issue?”

-To make progress, you have to be able to rule things out.
-If you’ve already figured out for sure that the issue is on the frontend, write down why that’s true.
+There are a lot of moving pieces in technology; to make progress, you have to be able to rule things out.
+If you’ve already figured out for sure that the issue is on the frontend, write down why that’s true and don’t go backward.

 Learn to smartly print values so you can make and verify your predictions.